fbtd/dotfiles/README.md

 ## TODO
 * bash: fix alias ff
 * installer: everything
+  * add `gitignore_global`: git config --global core.excludesFile `~/dotfiles/.gitignore_global`
 * decide what to do with old scripts
-* vim: surround
+* mod vim surround

-without this line `* vim: surround`, being the last line, is interpreted by vim
+without this the last line is interpreted by vim